floWetzels/ro-crate-masp/README.md

 We have some [Notes](./docs/requirements-coverage.md) on how this solution addresses [The Notes].

 This work builds on previous prototyping by PT Sefton under the banner "SoSS+".
-This work is hosted on a branch on the Language Data Commons [RO-Crate-Schema-tools repo](https://github.com/Language-Research-Technology/ro-crate-schema-tools/tree/sossplus).
+This work is hosted on a branch on the Language Data Commons [RO-Crate-Schema-Tools repo](https://github.com/Language-Research-Technology/ro-crate-schema-tools/tree/sossplus).
 That branch has a variety of bits of code and prototype schemas and profiles that are in various states of repair.

 Now that the work is more advanced, I'm moving it to this repository as a "clean" copy where people will be able to try out working code in a more predictable environment on the main branch.